 - Severity and injury codes: The system uses standardized injury codes (called Colossus Severity and Injury Codes) to classify the type and severity of the injuries.
 The adjuster assigns codes to the claim based on the injured party’s medical records and diagnostic information.

 - Evaluation factors: Colossus considers several factors to evaluate a claim, such as the jurisdiction where the accident occurred, the potential for future medical treatment, the injured party’s pre-existing conditions, and any potential loss of income.

-Allstate will tell you that Colossus is a tool used to assist its claims adjusters in evaluating claims and it doesn’t make the final decision on settlement amounts.
-In larger cases, human adjusters sometimes play a big role in the evaluation process.
-But in small cases, the insurance adjuster seems to have, in our lawyers’ experience, little authority to adjust the settlement offer based on the specific circumstances of the case.
+Allstate will tell you that Colossus is a tool used to assist its claims adjusters in evaluating claims, and it doesn’t make the final decision on settlement amounts.
+In more significant cases, human adjusters sometimes play a big role in the evaluation process.
+But in minor cases, the insurance adjuster seems to have, in our lawyers’ experience, little authority to adjust the settlement offer based on the specific circumstances of the case.
 And this leads to some wildly unreasonable settlement offers for Allstate injury claims.

 Serving the Allstate Accident Lawsuit

 If you are serving Allstate directly, you can serve the Maryland Insurance Commissioner instead of serving the company directly.